 The 4.2 miles of campground roads are in poor condition with crumbling shoulders, potholes, and sections of broken pavement.
 Areas of concern include the A-Loop turn-around and the two-way approach to the shower building.
-Where possible, road rehabilitation design should consider access for emergency response and maintenance vehicles and include a bike lane.
+Where possible, road rehabilitation should consider access for emergency response and maintenance vehicle and a bike lane.
 All 4.2 miles need to be repaved.